GabriWar/waybar-mediaplayer/README.md

 ## Troubleshooting

-### Firefox users

-Although Firefox reports MPRIS metadata, the metadata it reports is not sufficient, as it doesn't report song's length.
-Please install the [Plasma Integration](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration) add-on and use `plasma-browser-integration` as `player_name` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json`.
+### Browser Support (Firefox, Chrome, etc.)

+Browsers with MPRIS support are now natively supported.
+Firefox, Chrome, Chromium, and Thorium work out of the box.

+**Note for Firefox users**: If you experience issues with the progress bar (Firefox may not always report song length), you can optionally install the [Plasma Integration](https://addons.mozilla.org/en-US/firefox/addon/plasma-integration) add-on for better metadata support.
+If using this add-on, add `"plasma-browser-integration"` to your `player_name` array in `config.json`.

-To have album art, make sure to set `convert_to_jpeg` to `true` in `$HOME/.config/waybar/waybar-mediaplayer/src/config.json` (this option decreases performance, don't use it if not necessary).
+For album art from browsers, you may need to set `convert_to_jpeg` to `true` in `config.json` (this option may decrease performance slightly).

 ### Me progress bar doesn't work